-2. The rule of thumb is 60 – 70 grams per 1 litre of water.
-The dose will vary according to your taste, the grind particle size and the coffee used.
-For a filter ground coffee or slightly coarser we recommend a dose closer to 60 grams.
+2. The rule of thumb is 65 – 70 grams per 1 litre of water.
+The dose will vary according to your taste and the coffee used.

-5. Brew time varies between 4 and 5 minutes depending on the coffee and grind.
+5. Steep / brew time varies between 4 and 5 minutes.

-6. Very close to when the brew time has expired, using a spoon, gently push all the ground coffee so it falls to the bottom of the French press.
-Then remove the the pale floating remains/foam – this results in a cleaner tasting cup.
+6. Very close to when the brew time has expired, using a spoon, gently push all the ground coffee so it falls to the bottom of the French press and stir 3 times making sure the grounds are stirred carefully.
+Then remove the the pale floating foam from the surface – this results in a cleaner tasting cup.

 7. Then plunge away, it should be nice and easy to press down.

-8. Pour immediately, or dispense to a thermos – leaving it in the French press will result in an over extracted bitter coffee.
+8. Wait a minute before you pour to get rid of sediments, or dispense to a thermos – leaving it in the French press over time will result in unpleasant flavors.